-Below you’ll find a list of the top ten characteristics that comprise a model social worker in today’s complex health and human services system.
+Below you’ll find a list of the top eight characteristics that comprise a model social worker in today’s complex health and human services system.

-First and foremost!
-Otaining the right education is an essential part of your career development.
+- Training and Knowledge: First and foremost!
+Obtaining the right education is an essential part of your career development.
 Degree programs in social work are available at all education levels from an associate degree to a Ph.D.
 These programs provide the necessary training and skills required to work in social systems, large and small.

-In addition to odd hours, even on-call duty, social workers MUST be flexible, in all situations.
+- Flexibility: In addition to odd hours, even on-call duty, social workers MUST be flexible, in all situations.
 Being able to adapt to new demands is essential, if not mandatory.
-Keep this in mind if other commitments will prevent you from working a no-so traditional schedule.
+Keep this in mind if other commitments will prevent you from working a not-so traditional schedule.

 - Ethical and Responsible: Social workers often handle ethical and sometimes legal issues that require careful thought and research.
 You’ll need to practice due diligence when it comes to handling client-service provider relationships.

 - Continuing Education: Employers look for candidates who are active in their field through professional associations, volunteering, or internship work.
 Do whatever you can to get as much experience and exposure in your field as possible.